Prevention of Mother-to-Child Transmission

 - Preventing unintended pregnancies by improving family planning services

-- Educating communities about risky behaviors and promoting condom use
+- Educating communities about risky behaviors and promote condom use